6 Examples of User Interfaces (UIs)

 5. Haptic User Interface (HUI)

-Haptic user interfaces (HUIs) add touch feedback like vibrations or force feedback.
+Haptic user interfaces (HUIs) add touch feedback, such as vibrations or force feedback.
 Haptics are found in phones and game controllers and can be combined with virtual reality to simulate immersive touch sensations.
 This expanded tactile vocabulary increases usability.

 Examples of HUI applications

-Here are few examples of Haptic User Interface:
+Here are a few examples of Haptic User Interfaces:

 - Vibration feedback – Mobile game controls, haptic feedback keyboards